Pablo Infante: Mirandés

-Infante made his professional debut in the 2005–06 season, with CD Mirandés in the fourth division, which he helped promote to the third level in his fourth year.
-In 2011–12, his name became known in Spain after the Castile and León club's performances in the campaign's Copa del Rey, disposing of La Liga sides Villarreal CF and Racing de Santander, with the player scoring four of the team's six goals in those four matches, and eventually being crowned the competition's top scorer; in the domestic league, he netted 13 times in the regular season alone to help his team promote to division two for the first time ever.
+Infante made his professional debut in the 2005–06 season, with CD Mirandés in the Tercera División, which he helped to promote to Segunda División B in his fourth year.
+In 2011–12, his name became known in Spain after the Castile and León club's performances in that campaign's Copa del Rey, disposing of La Liga sides Villarreal CF and Racing de Santander, with the player scoring four of their six goals in those four matches, and eventually being crowned the competition's top scorer; in the domestic league, he netted 13 times in the regular season alone to help his team promote to Segunda División for the first time ever.

 On 28 June 2012, the 32-year-old Infante renewed his contract with Mirandés for one further season.
 He played his first game in the second tier on 17 August, starting in a 0–1 home loss against SD Huesca.

 Infante scored his professional goals on 1 September 2012, netting a brace in a 4–0 away victory over Xerez CD.

 Ponferradina

-On 13 July 2014, after a nine-year spell at the Estadio Municipal de Anduva, Infante signed a one-year deal with fellow league club SD Ponferradina.
+On 13 July 2014, after a nine-year spell at the Estadio Municipal de Anduva, Infante signed a one-year deal with fellow second-division SD Ponferradina.
 He scored four times from 32 appearances in his debut campaign, adding seven assists for the seventh-placed team.